JanneMattila/www/docs/_posts/2025/2025-01-06-mi-and-across-tenants.markdown

 [Effortlessly access cloud resources across Azure tenants without using secrets](https://devblogs.microsoft.com/identity/access-cloud-resources-across-tenants-without-secrets/) is powerful and will be most likely used in various automations and deployments across tenants.

-Of course monitoring of these federated identity credentials is natural next step.
+Of course, monitoring these federated identity credentials is natural next step.
-Maybe that's a topic for future blog post.
+Maybe that's a topic for future blog posts.

 I hope you find this useful!